rachaelkalicun/evercooked_blog/source/blog/sourdough-king-cake.html.md

 ---
-title: "Traditional King Cake Recipe: A Taste of Mardi Gras"
+title: "Traditional Sourdough King Cake Recipe: A Taste of Mardi Gras"
-on_page_title: "Sourdough King Cake: A Tradition to Share and Make Your Own"
+on_page_title: "Sourdough King Cake Recipe: A Celebration of Community and Tradition"
 date: "2025-02-08"
 tags: king cake, recipe, mardi gras, new orleans, lent
 description: Bake a traditional, sourdough King Cake with a simple brioche dough.
 Celebrate Mardi Gras with this classic recipe and customize it with your favorite fillings!